scheibo/auth/README.md

-# auth
+# a1

-auth is a simple authentication and authorization library for Go.
+a1 provides simple authentication and authorization helpers for a single user service in Go.